Updated: March 11, 2022 by Jennifer Munsell

 Snake and turtle eggs are incubated at different temperatures and in different conditions.
 This also extends to the different species of turtles and snakes.

-There is no definitive answer for this question.
 Smaller species of turtles will lay small clutches because they have a limited amount of space inside their rigid shells for the eggs to develop before being laid.

-Similarly, larger turtles usually lay large clutches.
+On the other hand, larger turtles usually lay large clutches.
 Leatherback turtles, for example, lay an average of 100 eggs per clutch!

 A snake’s clutch size will vary according to their species and whether they are viviparous, oviparous, or ovoviviparous.

-Check out our guide on which snakes give birth to live babies!
+Check out our guide on which snakes give birth to live babies.!

 If you stumble upon a clutch of eggs while you are out on a hike or relaxing on a beach, then the best advice would be to leave the eggs where they are.
 If you are on a nature reserve or protected land, then you could report the clutch of eggs to the local wildlife authorities.